ahmedkaludi/ads-for-wp/readme.txt

 Google Api Php Client library used https://github.com/googleapis/google-api-php-client - License URI: https://github.com/googleapis/google-api-php-client/blob/master/LICENSE

 == Changelog ==

+= 1.9.11 (19 October 2019) =

+* Improvement: Need to add attention message if user using Auto Ads and Normal Ads at a time from same company #269
+* Improvement: Need to Add the optional option to place the Ad in the content based on percentage. #223
+* Improvement: Added "h1 - h6" tags in 'Count As Per The' dropdown #272
+* Improvement: Need to add a notice below the User targeting section, only for the Device Type #210
+* Improvement: Need to add note for infolinks Ads type below ads type dropdown #275

 = 1.9.10 (16 October 2019) =